• Skip to main content

 • Dish Soap (I prefer plain old blue Dawn)

 • Microfiber Cloth (I love this brand!
-I have had them for years and they work great!)
+They work great!)

 Getting Started

-To start you will want to mix the following in a bowl.
+To start you will want to gather the following ingredients.
+You probably already have these at home.

 • 1 Tablespoon of Baking Soda